Resources for Students

-The ICPSR YouTube Channel presents many Webinars and tutorials on accessing and using ICPSR resources.
-The recorded Webinars cover a variety of topics including finding what you want on the ICPSR website, analyzing ICPSR data online, creating setup files for SPSS, debugging SAS, SPSS, and Stata code, etc.
+The ICPSR YouTube Channel presents Webinars and tutorials on accessing and using ICPSR resources.
+The Webinars cover a variety of topics, including finding what you want on the ICPSR website, analyzing ICPSR data online, creating setup files for SPSS, debugging SAS, SPSS, and Stata code, etc.

 Using Resources for Instructors